Fourier transform of the additive group in algebraically closed valued fields: Integrable functions

-is our motivic analog of the group ring $\R[S^1]$ and is henceforth denoted as $\mC$.
-Note that members of $\Omega$ in $\mC$ are treated as symbols rather than $\MM$-cosets.
-The conceptual reason that we do not take the quotient ring
+may be regarded as a motivic analogue of the group ring $\R[S^1]$, where $S^1$ is the unit circle on the complex plane, and is henceforth denoted by $\KCC$.
+The elements of $\Omega$ in $\KCC$ are treated as symbols rather than $\MM$-cosets.
+The conceptual reason that we do not directly take the quotient ring

-as the analog is that it is not completely free of $\VF$-data, since there members of $\Omega$ and $\VF/\OO$ are treated as subsets of $\VF$.
+as the analogue is that it is not completely free of $\VF$-data, where elements of $\Omega$ and $\VF/\OO$ are treated as subsets of $\VF$.
 However, technically, it is more effective to work with the latter, which is what we shall do below, since its construction corresponds directly to the cancellation rule mentioned above.

-Although multiplication in $\mC$ comes from the normalized convolution in $\bd(\Omega, \mR)$, for simplicity, we shall not make this explicit notationally when it is not necessary. \end{rem}